zhengyao-lin/lfs-docker/README.md

 The final Docker image `lfs` contains a single bootable ISO image `/lfs.iso`.
 You can extract it by running the image in a container and using `docker cp`.

-On a laptop with 8th-gen low-power Intel CPUs and 16 GB of memory, the entire build took 2 hours and 9 minutes to finish and used 15 GB of disk space.
+On a laptop with a 4-core (8-thread) low-power Intel CPU and 16 GB of memory, the entire build took roughly 2 hours and used 15 GB of disk space.

-# More details on the ISO image boot process
+# More details on making a bootable ISO image

 For booting the ISO image, I decided to use GRUB 2 with the goal to support booting with both legacy BIOS and UEFI.